JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 Data subject - Person identified by personal data

 ## Regulation of Investigatory Powers Act 2000 (1984)
 RIPA regulates surveillance and public investigation.
 Places limits on investigatory powers such as the government, the police, social media and ISPs.
 Updated to be the Investigatory Powers Act 2016.
-Bassically, ISPs must collect data and that data must be handed over for surveilance if requested.
+Since the orgional act many more organisation have been given rights to data.
 Arguable it is an invasion of privacy and is often misused.

 Public bodies with enough authority can:
 - Demand customer's digital communications from the ISP without the informing the customer.